Bedikot after c-section

 Medically, it should be acceptable to perform gentle bedikot.
 For this cycle you can reduce to a minimum of hefsek, one bedikah on day one, and one bedikah on day seven.
 You should, however, confirm with your physician to be on the safe side.
-You can refer him or her to jewishwomenshealth.org, our site for medical professionals to facilitate this type of discussion.
+You can refer him or her to the section of our website designed for medical professionals, Jewish Women’s Health, to facilitate this type of discussion.

 Please write back with any further questions.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.